cjdrake/boolexpr/doc/source/advanced.rst

    >>> g.sat()
    (True, {d1: 1, d0: 1, q: 1, a: 1, b: 1, s: 1, p: 1})

-The ``iter_sat`` method is a generator that iterates through all satisfying input points.
+The :meth:`iter_sat <boolexpr.BoolExpr.iter_sat>` method is a generator that iterates through all satisfying input points.
 Unsatisfiable functions will be empty.

 For example: